ScottWe/solidity-1/tutorials/3_transactions.md

 ```

-Now if we run `make verify` we will see that the property is violated.

 ## Debugging the Contract

+If we run `make verify` on the instrumented contract, we will see that the
-When `Seahorn` detects that an assertion can be violated, it can generate a
+property does not hold.
+When `Seahorn` detects a violation, it generates a
 counterexample.
 This counterexample resolves all non-determinism with concrete
-values, and terminates in an assertion failure.
-Thankfully, `Seahorn` provides
+values, and drives the program to an assertion failure.
+Thankfully, `Seahorn`
-these counterexamples are LLVM programs.
-We can link it against our executable
+provides these counterexamples as LLVM programs.
+We can link a counterexample
-model to produce a debuggable trace (a witness).
+against our executable model to produce a debuggable trace (a witness).

 In practice, we could analyze this trace using a debugger such as `gdb`.
 However, in this example, it is sufficient to read a trace log from the witness.